 There are many benefits to workflow automation, including the following:

-• Improved efficiency: Automating the steps in a workflow can help businesses complete tasks more quickly and efficiently.
+- Improved efficiency: Automating workflow steps helps businesses complete tasks faster and more efficiently.

 Before implementation